UK driving test pass rates explained

 We examine the latest stats on driving test pass rates to help you compare UK driving test centres

-That drop off in driving tests taken might be because learning to drive is an expensive business.
+The high point for driving test passes in the UK since the available data began in 2007 was 2016/17, with 815,168 people tearing up their L-plates at a pass rate of 47.1 per cent.
+Since then there’s been a slow decline in the number of tests taken, with a spike in 2022/23.
 Those who are determined to learn to drive are under growing pressure to pass first time and as soon as possible to avoid the cost of extra lessons and another test.

 So what are your chances of passing your driving test?
 We’ve analysed the data to find out who, where and when has the best driving test pass rates, plus how much you should expect to pay to get your full driving licence.